medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 </tbody>
 </table>

-## How to Read a MedCom Implementation Guide?
+## How to Read a MedCom Implementation Guide

-If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](\FHIRImplementationGuide.md).
+If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](/docs/assets/documents/FHIRImplementationGuide.md).

-## Why are there Multiple Implementation Guides?
+## Why are there Multiple Implementation Guides

 FHIR allows for a great deal of reuse.
 When creating a MedCom message, profiles from the MedComCore and MedComMessaging IG are used, as illustrated on the figure below.
 ![MD](../images/MultipleIGs.png)

 Keeping the IGs seperat allow to versioning each one of them, so updates in the MedComHospitalNotification IG won't affect the version of the MedComCareCommunication IG.
 However an update in the MedComMessaging IG will affect all standards that uses profiles or inherit profiles from this IG.

-## How does Inheritance Work and What is DKCore?
+## How does Inheritance Work and What is DKCore

 In Denmark there is a national HL7 affiliate, called <a href="https://hl7.dk/" target="_blank">HL7-DK</a>.
 A special FHIR-interest group develops what is called DK-core profiles, generic FHIR profiles which can be used freely for FHIR project in Denmark.
 MedComCorePatient inherits from <a href="https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html" target="_blank">DKCorePatient</a>.
 This means that when a MedCom standard uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherit from DK-core and uses a CPR-number, securing consistentcy across projects.
 DKCorePatient is the foundation of MedComCorePatient, why MedComCorePatient is said to inherit from DKCorePatient.